KvngBleach/Linux-Notes/markdown.md

 * Cgroups integration for resource management.
 * Enhanced logging through the journal system.
 * Socket activation, which allows services to be started on-demand.

+## Introduction to systemctl
+</table> systemctl is the primary command-line interface for interacting with systemd.
+It provides a wide range of functions for managing services, viewing their status, and controlling the system's behavior.
+Let's explore some of the most common systemctl commands and their usage.

+## Basic systemctl Commands

+### Starting and Stopping Services
+To start a service, you use the start command.
+For example, to start the Apache web server:

+    sudo systemctl start apache2

+To stop a service, use the stop command:

+    sudo systemctl stop apache2

+### Enabling and Disabling Services

+To ensure a service starts at boot, you enable it using the enable command:

+    sudo systemctl enable apache2

+To disable a service from starting at boot:

+    sudo systemctl disable apache2

+### Restarting and Reloading Services

+To restart a service:

+    sudo systemctl restart apache2

+To reload configuration files without stopping the service:

+    sudo systemctl reload apache2

+### Checking Service Status
+To view the status of a service, use the status command:

+    systemctl status apache2

+### Viewing Active Units
+You can list all currently active units (services, sockets, targets, etc.) with:

+    systemctl list-units --type=service